AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 Hopefully, you're now more comfortable with undoing changes in git.
 My personal favorite command is `reflog`—it's extremely versatile and can help you get out of sticky situations if you ever find yourself in trouble.

 When in doubt, don't be afraid to ask others for help.
-There's also a wealth of information online about git, so you're bound to find a relevant question on StackOverflow or Reddit.
+There's also a wealth of information online about git, so you're bound to find a relevant question online.

 ## Attributions